Learning to Translate Noise for Robust Image Denoising: Introduction

 \section{Introduction}

-Image denoising aims to restore the pure signal from noisy images and serves as a critical preprocessing step to improve the visual quality of input images, extending the applicability of various downstream tasks.
-Recent advances in deep learning have significantly improved the performance of image denoising models~\citep{zhang2017beyond, zhang2018ffdnet, guo2019toward, zamir2020learning, zamir2022learning, zamir2022restormer, chen2022simple, zhang2023xformer}.
-A common assumption in early approaches was that camera noise could be modeled as Gaussian noise~\citep{mao2016image, zhang2017beyond, zhang2018ffdnet}, which simplified the process of generating noisy-clean image pairs by adding synthetic Gaussian noise.
-This allowed for the creation of large datasets that could be used to train denoising models in a supervised manner, playing a crucial role in advancing the development of denoising models.
+Image denoising aims to restore the pure signal from noisy images and serves as a critical preprocessing step to improve the visual quality of input images, extending the applicability to various downstream tasks.
+Recent advances in deep learning facilitate significant performance improvement of image denoising models~\citep{zhang2017beyond, zhang2018ffdnet, guo2019toward, zamir2020learning, zamir2022learning, zamir2022restormer, chen2022simple, zhang2023xformer, Sun_2025_CVPR}.
+A common assumption in early approaches was that camera noise could be modeled as a Gaussian distribution~\citep{mao2016image, zhang2017beyond, zhang2018ffdnet}, which simplified the process of generating noisy-clean image pairs by adding synthetic Gaussian noise.
+This allowed for the construction of large datasets that could be used to train denoising models in a supervised manner, playing a crucial role in advancing image denoising models.

-Although these models trained on synthetic dataset perform well under controlled environments, they often struggle to generalize to real-world scenarios due to the fundamental differences between synthetic and real noise distributions~\citep{guo2019toward}.
-In response, researchers have collected clean-noisy image pairs from real images~\citep{abdelhamed2018high, xu2018real, yue2019high} to address realistic noises, but models trained on this data still tend to overfit to the specific noise-signal correlations present in the training data.
-Capturing the full spectrum of noise distributions in real world images to prevent overfitting is impractical and even unrealistic.
+While denoising models trained on synthetic datasets perform well in controlled environments, they struggle to generalize to real-world scenarios due to the fundamental differences between synthetic and real noise distributions~\citep{guo2019toward}.
+In response, researchers collected clean-noisy image pairs from real images~\citep{abdelhamed2018high, xu2018real, yue2019high} to address realistic noises, but denoising models still tend to overfit to the specific noise-signal correlations present in the training data.
+Capturing the full spectrum of real-world noise distributions to prevent overfitting is impractical and even unrealistic.

 To address this challenge, we propose a novel noise translation framework for image denoising to better generalize to diverse real-world noise using a limited training dataset.
 The intuition behind our framework is as follows.
 While existing denoising algorithms trained on images with Gaussian noise exhibit limited performance when applied to real-world noisy images, we observed that adding Gaussian noise to these noisy images significantly improves their effectiveness in denoising, as shown in Figure~\ref{fig:motivation1}.
 This observation motivated us to explore the idea that, instead of directly denoising unseen real noise, first translating it into known Gaussian noise and then applying denoising could improve the model's ability to generalize across unseen out-of-distribution (OOD) noise.
 To this end, we introduce the lightweight \textit{Noise Translation Network}, which, prior to the denoising process, utilizes Gaussian injection blocks to transform arbitrary complex noise into Gaussian noise that is spatially uncorrelated and independent of an input image.
 The translated images are then processed by the pretrained denoising networks specialized for Gaussian noise, resulting in the clean denoised images.
 Once trained, our noise translation network can be seamlessly paired with any denoising network pretrained on Gaussian noise.
 Our experimental results and analysis validate that the proposed framework outperforms existing denoising approaches by huge margins on various benchmarks.